Diaspora Problems

 Diaspora Problems is the fourth studio album by American hardcore punk band Soul Glo.
 The album was released on March 25, 2022, through Epitaph Records, their first release with the label.

 Two singles were released ahead of the album: "Jump!
 (Or Get Jumped by the Future!)" and "Driponomics".

 Critical reception

 Diaspora Problems received critical acclaim upon its release.
 On review aggregator website Metacritic, Diaspora Problems has an average rating of 86 out of 100, indicating "universal acclaim".
 On AnyDecentMusic?, the album has an average of 8.0 out of 10 rating based on eight critic reviews.

+In 2026 Rolling Stone placed it at 71 on their list of The 100 Greatest Punk Albums of All Time.